RoadSafetyProject/roadsafety-docs/description.rst

 Change password
 ===============

-In the instance where a user wants to change his/her password, the Change Password?” link on the login page is there to assistance.
+In the instance where a user wants to change his/her password, the Change Password? link on the login page is there to assistance.
 On clicking the link a user will be sent to a page as shown in the Figure 3.1 and required to provide the current password and the new password.After that the user shoul click on the "SUBMIT" button and he/she will have a new password.

 .. _fields_image:
 .. figure::  images/changepassword.png